paluh/purescript-undefined-is-not-a-problem/README.md

   parts of your value.
 Something like `[] ∷ Array Int` or `Nothing ∷ Maybe String`.
   ```

-I'm trying to cover as many case as I can but it is of course possible that you are going to get just generic complier error.
+I'm trying to cover as many cases as I can but it is of course possible that you are going to get just generic complier error.

-#### `NoProblem.Closed`
+#### `NoProblem.Closed.Coerce`

-In the case of `Closed` constraint errors I think that I'm not able to properly format and render errors but I have included the path of the properties in the typeclass parameters so it can be somewhat extracted in the case of error.
-It is provided in the reverse order.
+In the case of `Closed` constraint errors I think that I'm not able to properly format and render errors like I've done in the previous case.
+So I have included the type path of the properties in the typeclass parameters and it can be somewhat extracted from the generic error.
+The path is currently provided in the reverse order.
-In the below case we see that the unification problem is related to the property type on the path: "`x.Array.__`".
+In the below case we see that the unification problem is related to the property type on the path `(SCons "Array" (SCons "x" SNil))` which translates into something like "`x.Array.__`".

   ```